esp-rs/book/src/overview/using-the-standard-library.md

 # Using the Standard Library (`std`)

 Espressif provides a C-based development framework called [esp-idf][esp-idf-github] which has, or will have, support for all Espressif chips starting with the ESP32; note that this framework does _not_ support the ESP8266.
-See also [Support for Espressif Products][rust-esp-book-overview-index].

-[rust-esp-book-overview-index]: index.md#support-for-espressif-products

 `esp-idf`, in turn, provides a [newlib][newlib-env] environment with enough functionality to build the Rust standard library (`std`) on top of it.
 This is the approach that is being taken to enable `std` support on ESP devices.